Behavior Trees and State Machines in Robotics Applications: Background

 In general, \bts can be seen as graphical models that are shaped as directed trees, with a dedicated root node, non-leaf nodes called \emph{control-flow nodes}, and leaf nodes called \emph{execution nodes}.
 A \bt is executed by sending signals called \emph{ticks} from the root node, traversing the tree according to the semantics of the control-flow nodes.
 Ticks are issued with a specific frequency \cite{iovino2022survey, colledanchise2018behavior}.
 Upon receiving a tick, a node executes a task, which can be a control-flow task or, if a leaf node is ticked, some specific robotic task (a.k.a. skills).
 The latter classifies into actions (e.g., \lstinline!MoveBase! in \cref{fig:figure-1}) and conditions, which can test propositions (e.g., whether the robot is at its base) used to control task execution.
 A ticked node returns its status to its parent: (1) \emph{success} when a task is completed successfully, (2) \emph{failure} when a task execution failed, and (3) \emph{running} when a task is still under execution.

-\bchg{These execution semantics are interesting and can be seen as the main difference to other behavior-modeling languages.
-As we will discuss for our concrete behavior-tree DSLs in the remainder, the current state of execution is not explicitly represented in behavior trees.
-In most other languages, such as state machines or flowcharts, the state is advanced (as prescribed by control-flow elements, such as transitions) by moving the current point of execution (the state) forward.
+\bchg{This execution semantics is interesting and can be seen as the main difference to other behavior-modeling languages.
+As we will discuss for our concrete behavior-tree DSLs in the sequel, the current state of execution is not explicitly represented in behavior trees.
+In most other languages, such as state machines or flowcharts, the state advances (as prescribed by the control-flow elements, such as transitions) by moving the current point of execution (the state) forward.
 Consider, for instance, flowcharts, where one action is executed after another, controlled by control-flow elements between the actions.
 Notably, behavior trees are also actions controlled by control-flow elements.
-In other words, behavior trees are like many other imperative programs---recall also the many end-user-oriented robot-control DSLs we studied before\,\cite{dragule2021survey}, most of which are subsets of imperative programming languages with a visual syntax represented in Scratch or Blockly.
+In other words, behavior trees are like many other imperative programs---recall also the many end-user-oriented robot-control DSLs studied in our previous work\,\cite{dragule2021survey}, most of which are subsets of imperative programming languages with a visual syntax represented in Scratch or Blockly.
 Now, in behavior trees, the tree is re-executed regularly in short time intervals, which allows to re-execute actions.
 Intuitively, one can use that to put reactive control more to the upper-left of the tree, where it gets regularly re-executed by every tick (determined by a control loop), while more deliberative skills (actions) are more to the bottom and right of the tree.
 Adding such reactive control to other languages, including state machines and flowcharts, is not easily possible, not even with hierarchical state machines.
 In other words, this special execution semantics fosters modularity and allows to unify other control architectures, such as the subsumption architecture\,\cite{colledanchise2016behavior}.}